trung-t-nguyen/b-n-wedding/readme.txt

-Thank you for using our template!
+Thank you for using our templates!

 For more awesome templates please visit https://colorlib.com/wp/templates/